NereusCodingAccount/learn_AI/Introduce/Files/Document/CNN.md

 #### Dilation involves ignoring pixels within a kernel.
 This reduces processing memory potentially without significant signal loss.
 A dilation of 2 on a 3x3 kernel expands the kernel to 5x5, while still processing 9 (evenly spaced) pixels.
 Specifically, the processed pixels after the dilation are the cells (1,1), (1,3), (1,5), (3,1), (3,3), (3,5), (5,1), (5,3), (5,5), where (i,j) denotes the cell of the i-th row and j-th column in the expanded 5x5 kernel.
 Accordingly, dilation of 4 expands the kernel to 7x7.

+---

+## Translation equivariance and aliasing

+#### It is commonly assumed that CNNs are invariant to shifts of the input.
+Convolution or pooling layers within a CNN that do not have a stride greater than one are indeed equivariant to translations of the input.
+However, layers with a stride greater than one ignore the Nyquist–Shannon sampling theorem and might lead to aliasing of the input signal While, in principle, CNNs are capable of implementing anti-aliasing filters, it has been observed that this does not happen in practice, and therefore yield models that are not equivariant to translations.

+#### Furthermore, if a CNN makes use of fully connected layers, translation equivariance does not imply translation invariance, as the fully connected layers are not invariant to shifts of the input.
+One solution for complete translation invariance is avoiding any down-sampling throughout the network and applying global average pooling at the last layer.
+Additionally, several other partial solutions have been proposed, such as anti-aliasing before downsampling operations, spatial transformer networks, data augmentation, subsampling combined with pooling, and capsule neural networks.

+---

 ## References 參考